caller79/rest-parsers/README.md

 * yyyy-MM-dd hh:mm:ss, for example 2019-02-23 00:30:00
 * yyyy-MM-dd, which is equivalent to yyyy-MM-dd 00:00:00

-Absolute dates are considered to be in UTC for calculation purposes.

 Relative dates can be expressed as:
 * [number]m, for example 3m (meaning 3 minutes from now) or -3d (meaning 3 minutes ago)
 * [number]h, for example 3h (meaning 3 hours from now) or -3d (meaning 3 hours ago)